Associate Director of Counseling Services and Wellness Clinician

 During our first session, we will get to know each other.
 You will share what has been going on, answer some questions, learn about the counseling process, and set goals for our work together.
 The following sessions will simply be working towards those goals.

 Counseling at the Wellness Office is short-term, confidential, and voluntary.

 People come to counseling to have a safe space to talk about what they are thinking and feeling.
 People deal with all types of challenges in their daily life; counseling provides an outlet to talk, as well as, learn skills to understand, manage, and cope with these challenges.
 Common issues that students seek counseling for are:

 The first session of counseling is called the intake session.
-During this initial session, the student will be able to talk what brings them in.
+During this initial session, you will be able to talk about what brings you in.
 A main focus, however, will be on us (the counselor) asking you questions to get background information that will allow us to put your current situation into context.
 The purpose of this session is for us to get a full picture and for both of us to work collaboratively to set goals for treatment.
-The sessions following this intake session will focus more on the student’s presenting problem and working toward the student’s goals.
+The sessions following the intake session will focus more on your presenting problem and work towards your goals.

 Alcohol & Drug Abuse: